Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 players who played those moves.
 There are also many openings and defenses named after nationalities.

+According to Sam Shankland, "all openings named after animals are nonsense."
+Not everyone shares that absolutist position, though most of those openings are indeed bad.
+Nevertheless they're worth studying.

 This document is written from the perspective of White, meaning that you're playing White and your opponent is playing Black.